Special Collections Policies

 An estimate of probable reproduction fees will be provided to a patron in advance of any work being completed.
 In general, if the time needed to complete a request exceeds the estimate, Special Collections and Archives representatives should not assess any additional fee.
 Consultation will be done with the Head of the department.

 Special Collections and Archives representatives retain the right to refuse any individual research or reproduction request that interferes with their normal duties.
-While customer service of great concern to the department, it is not a research firm and cannot accommodate all requests due to staffing limitations.
+While customer service is of great concern to the department, it is not a research firm and cannot accommodate all requests due to staffing limitations.

 Copyright Practices

 The issue of copyright ownership is frequently raised in the course of normal use of collection materials.
 The vast majority of content in the archives was not produced by Special Collections and Archives, and therefore original copyright does not lie with the department.
-In limited cases copyrights may have been formally transferred to the department by the donor.
-Additionally, some material may not reside in the public domain based upon its age.
+In limited cases, copyright may have been formally transferred to the department by the donor.
+Additionally, some material may or may not reside in the public domain based upon its age.
 In all cases, department representatives will consult the Head of the department regarding copyright.
 It is the patron’s personal responsibility to locate the copyright owner and secure permissions to reproduce any materials gathered from Spec in the course of their research.

 For materials originally produced by the University of Idaho or an employee in the course of their work, a formal request for approval to reproduce will be submitted through the Office of Technology Transfer.